Skip to page content

 The nursing staff in some of the Haematology Clinics will assist during certain procedures.
 They may also:

-• Take blood samples
+• Take blood samples.

-• Give advice on diet, mouth and skin care
+• Give advice on diet, mouth and skin care.

 Phlebotomist

-How the clinics work
+How the clinic works

 New patients